Melinda Hill

-Melinda Hill is an American comedian and actress best known for her stand-up comedy and appearances in Lady Dynamite, Adventure Time, The Late Late Show, The Bonnie Hunt Show, Comics Unleashed, Who Wants to Date a Comedian?, and as the host of Comedy.TV.
+Melinda Hill (born 1972) is an American comedian and actress best known for her stand-up comedy and appearances in Lady Dynamite, Adventure Time, The Late Late Show, The Bonnie Hunt Show, Comics Unleashed, Who Wants to Date a Comedian?, and as the host of Comedy.TV.

 Early life and education

 Hill was born in Hutchinson, Kansas but spent her formative years in Colorado Springs, which she considers home.

 Hill won a theatre scholarship where she did plays and took writing classes.
 After her freshman year she transferred to the University of Kansas where she stayed for another year, before moving to California to study acting with Joanne Baron, Lesly Kahn and Sandra Seacat.
 When finishing acting school, one of her teachers advised her to go into comedy.
 Hill joined The Groundlings with no previous comedy experience.
 She took classes, learned to write sketches and advanced through all levels before starting stand-up, incorporating all she'd learned about character based comedy writing at the Groundlings.
 Her classmates included Mikey Day, Brian Keith Etheridge and Kristen Wiig.